jfei3339/Minecraft-Survival-Games/README.md

 The server has a custom leveling system based on player experience.
 Killing a player gives one 10 experience points and winning a game gives one 200 experience points.
 Player statistics such as experience points, wins, kills, deaths, kill/death ratio, etc. are stored in a MySQL database.

 A player can use the command "/stats" to check these stored statistics.
 The command "/stats <playername>" can be used to view the stats of another player.

+Information such as the game state, the number of players remaining, player name, and time left is shown on a player scoreboard.

 ## Demo Video